koechronix/coderbyte-project/README.md

 [ click the link on that you its displayed on your terminal ]

 ## Deployment

 - Also the project is deployed on vercel and users can click onwards without following the procedure explainned above:
 - Link to the project[ ]

+## Usage

+Once the coderbyte ticket purchase app is running , you can perform the following actions:

+- Browse the list of available upcoming shows.
+- Select the desired number of tickets and place an order.
+- See the final cost of ticket before checking out.
+- Enter the payment information (not yet integrated with credit/credit).